 China’s ultimate success will also depend on whether it will be able to maintain the delicate balance: presenting itself as a neutral and inclusive superpower while ensuring that its practical actions align with its rhetoric and narratives.
 Maintaining this balance is precisely one of the most important challenges faced by China and other global state and non-state actors nowadays.
 It is no longer enough to win a battle or undertake successful practical steps on the ground.
 One must also make sure that they are coherently narrated and perceived as victorious or righteous in the public sphere.
 Strategic narratives are as crucial as military victories, and in an era dominated by digital communication, some of the most decisive battles are no longer fought with weapons, but with words and images on social media.

 Konrad Szatters graduated in English and Chinese Philology and European Interdisciplinary Studies from the University of Silesia and the College of Europe in Natolin.
 His research focuses on strategic narratives in Chinese foreign policy, EU-China relations, and development initiatives.
-Currently, he is an Associate Researcher within the Jean Monnet Network project on EU heritage diplomacy in Ukraine, and held positions at the Polish Embassy in Beijing, China, and the College of Europe in Natolin, Poland.
+Currently, he is an Associate Researcher within the Jean Monnet Network project on EU heritage diplomacy in Ukraine.
+Previously, he worked at the Polish Embassy in Beijing, China, and the College of Europe in Natolin as an Academic Assistant.
 His work has been published in Rzeczpospolita, Gazeta Wyborcza, New Eastern Europe, Europe-Asia Studies Journal, and Central European Institute of Asian Studies.

 czytaj więcej